England begin T20 World Cup with Afghanistan win

 "At the start of the game, I didn't expect to be walking off like that but it was a great performance by the boys," Curran said.

 Impressive too was Stokes, who bowled the first over and deserved his two wickets.
-Crucially, the all-rounder performs with the ball it allows England to continue to play all seven of their big-hitting batters.
+Crucially, if the all-rounder performs with the ball it allows England to continue to play all seven of their big-hitting batters.